 An information giving session specific to Year 14 Parents and Carers.
 It focused on the process of supporting students to prepare for adult lives and leaving Glyne Gap.
 Parents/Carers were given a checklist of actions and some relevant links regarding possible Post 19 providers, healthcare links and information about how to find out more about wills and trusts.

 Find out more about the Transitions Team via the East Sussex County Council website: https://www.escis.org.uk/advice/16-to-25-transition-service/

 Learning and Life Year 9 and Beyond- Introducing our new 'Transition' support for Families

 This Café was aimed at families of children in Year 9 and up.
 The focus was on thinking about what a happy and fulfilled adult life might look like for pupils at Glyne Gap and how parents and pupils can prepare for that.

 Systems that Enable and Develop Receptive Language Skills

 The Communication Team ran this very well attended cafe which focused on what 'receptive' language is (the ways we take in information), systems that we use in school to enable and develop these skills and how these might be helpful at home.
 There was useful discussion between families suggesting ideas and offering advice and also the very important opportunity to offer each other emotional support around the challenging issues that our children and we as parents/carers face.

-Teresa Andrews from HARC will be running her popular benefits advice session for us.
-This time we particularly look at how benefits change as you child turns 14 and how they will change again as education finishes/adulthood begins.
+HARC run this popular benefits advice session for us.
+This looked at how benefits change as you child turns 14 and how they will change again as education finishes/adulthood begins.